aryannaithani/Code-Review-Action/README.md

-## Example

-When a pull request is created or updated, the AI Review Fin Action automatically runs and leaves a comment on the PR with AI-generated feedback.

 ## Contributing
-Feel free to open issues or pull requests to improve this project.
+Feel free to open issues or pull requests(which i will review using this action :)) to improve this project.